4.8out of 3,000+ reviews

 In the event of an at-fault accident, accident forgiveness would save you hundreds over the few years where you’d typically see a rate increase.
 Exactly how much you’d save depends on the cost of your car insurance policy.

-If you decide it’s worth it, you can compare policies online with the Insurify rate comparison tool.
+If you decide it’s worth it, you can compare car insurance rates online with the Insurify comparison tool.
 We use proprietary data and AI technology to get your accurate quotes so you don’t have to call around to each company.
 It’s the best way to save time and money when shopping for car insurance.

 The car insurance quotes displayed are based on an analysis of Insurify’s database of over 40 million quotes from 500 ZIP codes nationwide.
 To obtain representative rates, Insurify’s data science team performs frequent comprehensive analyses of the factors car insurance providers weigh to calculate rates including driver demographics, driving record, credit score, desired coverage level, and more.